When running a small business, you’ll likely find yourself dealing with a ton of day-to-day administrative tasks like accounting.

 - Get a Federal Taxpayer Identification Number (TIN).
 This way you won’t need to use your Social Security Number every time you are asked for verification.

-- Keep and hold on to ALL kinds of receipts and invoices.
+- Keep and hold on to ALL kinds of invoices and receipts.
 Yes, even the ones that are under $75.
 It will be a lot easier to balance your accounts if you keep copies of every transaction.

 Do I need an accountant for my small business?